wes-chen/build-a-website/README.md

 The first two lessons will cover the essentials with Git, Github, Github Desktop, and Github Pages.

-The next ten lessons will cover basic fundamentals of HTML, CSS, and a little bit of Javascript.
+The next four lessons will cover basic fundamentals of HTML, CSS, and how to host static resources.
 That is all you will need to create your website.

+The final two lessons involve a challenge to make your own professional website and how you can use Github Pages to host other projects you may have.

 ### Lesson Plan